 The date you start to take legal action can make or break your case.
 Claimants generally have several years to file a personal injury lawsuit.
 If you don’t make the deadline, the court might prohibit you from collecting any financial recovery.

 However, if you get in touch with our firm soon enough, we can help make sure everything is filed on time.
 This way, your chances for recovery aren’t at risk.
 Your injury lawyer can inform you of the relevant timeline in your state (and for your kind of injury-related incident).

 Understanding Herniated Disk Injuries

-A herniated disk occurs when this soft interior pushes out through the outer layer; it can pinch or rub on nearby nerves.
+According to Mayo Clinic, a herniated disk occurs when this soft interior pushes out through the outer layer; it can pinch or rub on nearby nerves.
 This injury causes:

 Untreated Herniated Disks Can Lead to Serious Health Conditions

 In addition to the excruciating pain of a pinched nerve, an untreated herniated disk could lead to permanent paralysis.
 You could experience bowel or bladder dysfunction.
 Another complication is called saddle anesthesia, which causes numbness in your thighs, back of legs, and buttocks.

 A Personal Injury Lawyer with D. Miller & Associates, PLLC® is Ready to get Started

 Since 2002, D. Miller & Associates, PLLC™ has pursued financial recovery for injured and disabled clients.
 Our past success does not guarantee future outcomes.
 However, our personal injury lawyers will seek awards that fairly reimburse you.